uxdxdev/uxdxdev.github.io/content/blog/c4-model-plantuml-vscode/index.md

 ### Dynamic Diagram

-At an Dynamic diagram is a System Landscape, System Context, or Container diagram that shows communication flow in a system using numbered interactions.
+A Dynamic diagram is simply a System Landscape, System Context, or Container diagram that shows communication flow in a system using numbered interactions.

 ![dynamic diagram](./images/dynamic-diagram.png)